-A practitioner, as an employee undertaking a PSR, must be aware that Section 31(2) of the OHSA sets out the personal liability incurred by an engineer who gives advice and provides reports required under the Act.
+A practitioner, as an employee undertaking a PSR, shall be aware that Section 31(2) of the OHSA sets out the personal liability incurred by an engineer who gives advice and provides reports required under the PEA.
 These liabilities include personal responsibilities that apply to the engineer whose seal and signature are found on the report or drawings and not to the company that employs that engineer.

-5.4 COMPETENCY AND DISCLOSURE
+5.4 Competency and Disclosure